getnamingo/registry/docs/configuration.md

 ##### 1.4.4.1.
 Using mariabackup for Large MariaDB Databases

-For large or high-performance MariaDB deployments, you can replace the default `mysqldump`-based backup with `mariabackup`, which performs **physical (binary) backups** without downtime.
+For large or high-performance MariaDB deployments, you can replace the default `mariadb-dump`-based backup with `mariabackup`, which performs **physical (binary) backups** without downtime.

 **Step-by-Step Setup:**